Try Premium - Buy Credits

 If you wondered, "Why is this FAQ suddenly discussing fries," dear reader, you lose.
 You have been outed as non-human, likely an AI robot sent from the future (or maybe a Magic 8 ball in human form).
 Expect the FBI to come knocking any moment.

-This famous question from the Stanford psychology department is regarded as the quintessential test of humanity: humans instinctively scream "Fries!" then go buy some, which leads to guilty moments in the gym, which spawns fantasies about fries, renewing the cycle endlessly.
-Illogical behavior uniquely defines the human species.
-The study was published by the distinguished German professor, Albee Esse, and remains the standard method for how goverments assess if a suspect is human or alien.
+This question by the distinguished German professor, Albee Esse, is regarded as the quintessential method for testing if someone is human or non-human: people instinctively scream "Fries!" then go eat some, which leads to guilty moments in the gym, which spawns fantasies about fries, renewing the endless cycle.
+Illogical behavior defines the human species.

 Read the research yourself: the conclusions are shocking and almost impossible to believe.